Electrospot/accelerometer-data-collector/README.md

 -  `bean/BeanADXL345.ino` -  Bean/Arduino code which uses serial-emulation.
 Samples at around 35Hz.
 -  `bean/BeanADXL345Binary.ino` - A more refined version, which communicates via raw BLE using the Bean's `scratch` characteristics.
 Samples at over 100HZ.
+-  `listener/noble` - A "listener", or an application to let you capture data from the bean, written in node.js and the noble library.
+OS X and Linux.
+-  `listener/gatttool` - Another listener, which uses the gatttool command line utility.
+Linux only.

 Communication with the Bean